 A student is only eligible to receive a free meal when they, or a responsible adult on their behalf, have made a successful application to the institution where they are enrolled.

 Feedback from institutions has indicated that there is some confusion about Working Tax Credit and whether children from families in receipt of it are eligible for free meals.
-Working Tax Credit is not a qualifying benefit for free meals, and a parent/student in receipt of Working Tax Credit only are not entitled to a free meal.
+Working Tax Credit is not a qualifying benefit for free meals.
 A parent or student must be in receipt of one of the qualifying benefits set out above to be eligible.
 Qualifying benefits include the Working Tax Credit run on which is paid for four weeks after you stop qualifying for Working Tax Credit.

-Students must also satisfy the residency criteria set out in ESFA Funding regulation guidance for the 2018 to 2019 academic year.
+Students must also satisfy the residency criteria set out in ESFA Funding regulation guidance.

 Verification of student eligibility

 Institutions are responsible for assessing applications for free meals.
-All students applying for a free meal for the first time in the 2018 to 2019 academic year must submit an application (either by the student, or by a responsible adult on their behalf) to the institution where they are enrolled.
-Some institutions may use a paper application form, others may use an on-line application form.
+All students applying for a free meal for the first time in the 2019 to 2020 academic year must submit an application (either by the student or by a responsible adult on their behalf) to the institution where they are enrolled.
+Some institutions may use a paper application form; others may operate an on-line application.

 As part of the application, institutions must ask the student (or their parent/guardian) to provide evidence of the award of the qualifying benefits.
-This might be an award notice or letter from the Department of Work and Pensions (DWP) or HMRC.
+This might be an award notice or letter from DWP or HMRC.
 Institutions may want to consider using a combined application form and process for free meals and the 16 to 19 Bursary Fund.

-For new applicants, institutions must verify the eligibility of students, or their parents, who are in receipt of Universal Credit, institutions will need to ask for a copy of their Universal Credit award notice which includes detail of their monthly earnings.
+For new applicants, institutions must verify the eligibility of students, or their parents, who are in receipt of Universal Credit, by asking for a copy of their Universal Credit award notice that includes their monthly earnings.
 Institutions will need to assess the information given to obtain an accurate proxy of the individual’s current earned annual income.

 Institutions should check eligibility using the following three-step process:

-- step 1: the student or their parents provides a Universal Credit award statement from their most recent complete assessment period, showing that their earnings in that period do not exceed £616.67 (this is a twelfth of an equivalent annual income of £7,400).
+Step 1: the student or their parents provide a Universal Credit award statement from their most recent complete assessment period, showing that their earnings in that period do not exceed £616.67 (this is a twelfth of an equivalent annual income of £7,400).
 If their earnings do not exceed £616.67, they are eligible for free meals.
-If their earnings do exceed £616.67, the check must move on to the next step
+If their earnings do exceed £616.67, the check must move on to the next step.

-- step 2: the student or their parents provides Universal Credit award statements from their 2 most recent complete assessment periods, showing that their earnings in that period do not exceed £1233.34 (this is a sixth of an equivalent annual income of £7,400).
-If their earnings do not exceed £1233.34, they are eligible for free meals.
-If their earnings do exceed £1233.34, the check must move on to the next step
+Step 2: the student or their parents provides Universal Credit award statements from their two most recent complete assessment periods, showing that their earnings in that period do not exceed £1,233.34 (this is a sixth of an equivalent annual income of £7,400).
+If their earnings do not exceed £1,233.34, they are eligible for free meals.
+If their earnings do exceed £1,233.34, the check must move on to the next step.

 A manual check will be required to determine eligibility for those students or their parents who are self-employed and in receipt of Universal Credit.
 Parents will need to provide evidence that: